mitchweaver/Discline/README.md

 ### Known Bugs
 --------------------------

-> Sometimes my screen doesn't update upon receiving a message

-This is due to the input loop waiting on user input and therefore not freeing up CPU time for the other background loops via asyncio.
-Currently working on an alternative input method as a workaround.

 > Sometimes when I submit a message the client crashes

 No idea as of yet.
 Looking for a workaround.